johnfraserss/ICS2O/Assignments/03 - Operating Systems/README.md

   8. What aspects of your life would it be useful for?

 ###Operating Systems
-1. Windows (Abdel, Chris, Kevin)
+1. Windows
-2. Mac OS (Ali, Justin, Omar)
+2. Mac OS
-3. Puppy Linux (Pierre, Rafay, Wayne)
+3. Puppy Linux
-4. iOS (Amro, Brayden, Hafsa)
+4. iOS
-5. Android OS (Arshad, Jane, Eesha, Pranav)
+5. Android OS
-6. Ubuntu (Amin, Emad, Gurman)
+6. Ubuntu
-7. Debian (Ashar, Jacie, Saad)
+7. Debian
-8. Mageia (Deven, Eddy, Ji Bin)
+8. Mageia
-9. Java ME (Kareem, Laiba, Mohammed)
+9. Java ME

 Presentation Schedule
 ------------------
-September 22nd: Group #1, 6, 7

-September 23rd: Group #2, 5, 8

-September 24th: Group #3, 4, 9
+See your teacher for presentation scheduling

 Rubric(s)
 ---------
-[Presentation Rubric] (http://www.mrseidel.com/rubrics/Generic_Presentation_Rubric.pdf)
+Your teacher might use a different rubric than below - see your teacher for clarification [Presentation Rubric] (http://www.mrseidel.com/rubrics/Generic_Presentation_Rubric.pdf)